Grapes

 Wine styles

-- Dry reds - the benchmark style: full-bodied, tannic, dark-fruited, and long-lived
+- Dry reds - full-bodied, tannic, dark-fruited, and built for aging

-- Qvevri wines - earthy, powerful, with minerality and herbal complexity
+- Qvevri wines - earthy, textural, with herbal and mineral complexity

 - Blends - occasionally softened with Dzelshavi or Krakhuna for balance

-- Rosé wines - rare but intriguing, offering depth and savory spice
+- Rosés - rare, offering depth and savory spice

 Taste profile